pakshuang/cse15l-lab-reports/lab-report-3.md

 100:          months, YHL has a reasonably continuous distribution.
 A
 ```

+This functions as a regular search, except that the line numbers of the lines that match the search term are also shown.
-This shows the line numbers of the lines that match the search term.
+This is useful for identifying the line numbers of the lines that match the search term.

 `grep -n "risk factors" technical/biomed/1468-6708-3-1.txt`